EMT/wildtime-api/app/config/activities.md

 ### Spy Walk
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/spy-walk.svg

 Take a walk you know well.
 It could be to school or to the shops.
-Use your spy skills to seek all the wild things.
+Use your spy skills to seek out all the wild things.

 Spy it, snap it, note it, sketch it.